zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void VolumeIndicationHandler (AudioVolumeInfo[] speakers, int speakerNumber, int totalVolume);
 ```

-This callback indicates who is talking and the speaker’s volume.
-By default the indication is disabled.
-If needed, call the `enableAudioVolumeIndication` method to trigger this indication.
+This callback indicates the speakers who are talking and the speakers' volume.
+This callback is disabled by default.
+You need to call the `enableAudioVolumeIndication` method to enable this callback.

 <table>
 <colgroup>